omier-hasoun/CleanArchitecture/README.md

 This layer has no dependencies on Domain, Application, Infrastructure, or API — ensuring it remains fully reusable and stable.
 All layers can reference this layer.

+Included:

+🔹 Result pattern

-Uses Result<T> as an immutable wrapper for returned values or errors
+Result<T> as an immutable wrapper for returned values or errors

 Provides IResult and IResult<T> interfaces